jfm-data/jfm-data.github.io/_posts/2022-02-28-GOT-explains-crypto.md

 With the disappointing last 4-seasons of HBO's 'Game of Thrones' a suppressed and distant memory, I have begun re-reading the series with untainted pleasure.
 Not only are the world-building and character developments incredible, but throughout the rich text, <b>there is wisdom</b> that stews in my mind for days after reading.
-The one gnawing on my brain right now is the riddle that Varys poses to Tyrion in __A Clash of Kings__...
+The one gnawing on my brain right now is the riddle that Varys poses to Tyrion in <i>A Clash of Kings</i>...

 ><p style="background-color:rgba(235, 235, 235, 0.7);font-size:20px; text-align: left;"> “In a room sit three great men, a king, a priest, and a rich man with his gold.
 Between them stands a sellsword,
 > a little man of common birth and no great mind.
 Each of the great ones bids him slay the other two.
 ‘Do it,’